LOGIN

 By Mei-Yu Lu

-Mei-Yu Lu shares her research showing why and how multicultural books enrich the lives of children.
+Research showing why and how multicultural books enrich the lives of children.
+Reprinted with permission.

 Beyond Good Intention: Selecting Multicultural Literature